lemois-1337/karlsen-stratum-bridge/README.md

 ## Build from source (native executable)

-Install go 1.18 using whatever package manager is appropriate for your system.
+Install go 1.18 or later using whatever package manager is approprate for your system, or from [https://go.dev/doc/install](https://go.dev/doc/install).

 ```
 cd cmd/karlsenbridge